arenaxr/arena-docs/content/overview/localization.md

-Now, using ARENA on a mobile Android or iOS device in AR mode, look at the marker so that it is in full view of the camera, and watch as the 3D digital content’s origin anchors itself correctly to the AprilTag marker.
+Now, using ARENA on a mobile Android or iOS device in AR mode, look at the marker so that it is in full view of the camera, and watch as the 3D digital content's origin anchors itself correctly to the AprilTag marker.

 <img src="/assets/img/overview/localization/media/image16.png"